MKCAMK/Infinity-PSP-TL/Notes.md

 "BIP" file format
 ============
 LZSS-compressed data with a 32-bit unsigned integer prepended to it, specifying the uncompressed file size.
-Note that, in the widespread lzss.c implementation of LZSS, the whitespace character is used the buffer.
+Note that, in the widespread lzss.c implementation of LZSS, the whitespace character is used to fill the buffer.
 BIP, however, requires the buffer to be filled with NULL characters (0x0).

 "CNT" file format
 ============
 A simple container format.
 Starts with a 32-bit unsigned integer specifying the amount of files.
-It is then followed by 32-bit integers specifying the relative offsets of the files stored within the container.
+It is then followed by 32-bit integers specifying the lengths of the files stored within the container.
 Data in the file starts right after the header.
 All data is 16-bit aligned.
 Thus, the starting offset of data can be calculated using the following formula: ((count+1)*4+15)&~15

-In games supported by this repository, CNT containers hold UI elements and system sound effects, compressed to "BIP".
+In games supported by this repository, CNT containers mostly hold UI elements and system sound effects, compressed to "BIP".
 UI elements are 8-bit indexed GIM images, and sound effects are ADX audio files.

 The "TEX" container contains copies of the INFO, TEXT, GAME, OPTION, and TIPS containers.